Notice: Public Information Session on HAA5 and Water Quality

-On January 18, 2019, the Springfield Water and Sewer Commission issued a Tier 2 Public Notification regarding an exceedance of the regulatory limit, also known as the Maximum Contaminant Level (MCL), for haloacetic acid 5 (HAA5).
+On April 5, 2019, the Springfield Water and Sewer Commission issued a Tier 2 Public Notification about an exceedance of the regulatory limit, also known as the Maximum Contaminant Level (MCL), for haloacetic acid 5 (HAA5).
+This public notification is based on sample results from March 2019.

-All customer addresses in Springfield and Ludlow will receive a copy of the public notification in the mail.
+All customer addresses in Springfield and Ludlow will receive a copy of the public notification in their bills.

 This incident was not a public health emergency, but all of our customers were informed in the interest of transparency and in accordance with Massachusetts Department of Environmental Protection’s (MassDEP) Drinking Water Program and EPA’s Safe Drinking Water Act.